 "The president (Vladimir Putin) said this: it's obvious that if we don't destroy these terrorists there, they will come to Russia."

-Around 200 people demonstrated in Moscow on Saturday against Russia's air campaign, with police arresting one woman with a banner reading, "Putin assassin, don't bring shame on Russia."
+In Moscow on Saturday, around 200 people demonstrated against Russia's air campaign, with police arresting one woman with a banner reading, "Putin assassin, don't bring shame on Russia".

-Syria's opposition coalition on Saturday called for "urgent action to put an end to the Russian aggression".
+Syria's opposition coalition has also called for "urgent action to put an end to the Russian aggression".

-But as regime forces pushed ahead in Aleppo, they faced resistance in the central province of Homs.
+And despite the regime push in Aleppo, they faced resistance in the central province of Homs.

-Troops have been trying to seize the village of Talbisseh, controlled by non-jihadist rebels in an enclave north of government-held Homs city.
+Government forces have been trying to seize a rebel-held village in an enclave north of Homs city, which is controlled by the regime.

-The Observatory said Saturday nine Russian air strikes had struck Talbisseh and its surroundings, where regime forces were locked in heavy fighting despite the air support.
+The Observatory said Saturday nine Russian air strikes had struck the village and its surroundings, where regime forces were locked in heavy fighting despite the air support.

 © 2015 AFP